Wild Farm Alliance: Methods and practices

 Combining an array of different ecological restoration and conservation strategies the Wild Farm Alliance calls their ideal sustainable model a "wildfarm."
 Wild farms come in many shapes and sizes, ranging from minimal wildness to those that are "seamlessly integrated into the larger landscape.
-The most common element is their ability to accommodate wild Nature".
-(Wild Farm Alliance-2006.)
+The most common element is their ability to accommodate wild Nature."
 In order to increase wilderness on the farm, farmers apply biologically stimulating practices such as the use of hedgerows, riparian restoration, watershed conservation, incorporation of native flora and fauna, control of invasive species, as well as many others.